TeraSurror/second-brain/Resources/Job Stuff/Linked IN message template.md

 I am a Fall 2023 MCS Student at NCSU.
 I am actively looking for summer internships and found this opening at Rippling - https://ats.rippling.com/rippling/jobs/eed09f08-a8b2-4d7c-8f8f-16402f3f4379
 Can you please help me with a referral for this opening?
 My resume - https://bit.ly/488iMfS

+Hi Alisha, I am a Master of Computer Science student at NC State looking for SDE intern roles at Intuit.
+If possible, could you take a look at my resume or refer me?
+Any guidance would help.
+Thanks!